anggorodhanumurti/anggorodhanumurti.github.io/quickstart.md

 subtitle: Get started with Themaphack
 ---

-There are 2 version of `Themaphack` with different use cases, the virtual & [external version](https://themaphack.com/build)

-## Virtual version

-Uses apk virtualization and obfuscated code to ensure security between modmenu and game client make it **`more safest and stable without lag/crash`**
+**Themaphack** uses apk virtualization and obfuscated code to ensure security between modmenu and game client make it **`more safe and stable without lag/crash`**

-* We dont open source the code at this version.
 * In-game microphone not work but you can use discord instead.
 * Stable and safe, i reach **`Immortal`** using this version.
+* As long as you play safe without being reported your account will 100% safe no baned

 ![screenshot](/assets/img/tmh_vip.jpg)